Kashgar: Han dynasty

 The Book of the Later Han provides a wealth of detail on developments in the region:

-In the period of Emperor Wu [140–87 BC], the Western Regions were under the control of the Interior [China].
+In the period of Emperor Wu [140–87 BC] of Han Dynasty, the Western Regions were under the control of the Interior [China].
 They numbered thirty-six kingdoms.
-The Imperial Government established a Colonel [in charge of] Envoys there to direct and protect these countries.
-Emperor Xuan [73–49 BC] changed this title [in 59 BC] to Protector-General.
+The Imperial Government established a Colonel [in charge of] Envoys there to direct and protect these states.
+Emperor Xuan [73–49 BC] of Han Dynasty changed this title [in 59 BC] to Protector-General.

-Emperor Yuan [40–33 BC] installed two Wuji Colonels to take charge of the agricultural garrisons on the frontiers of the king of Nearer Jushi [Turpan].
+Emperor Yuan [40–33 BC] of Han Dynasty installed two Wuji Colonels to take charge of the agricultural garrisons on the frontiers of the king of Nearer Jushi [Turpan].

 During the time of Emperor Ai [6 BC – 1 AD] and Emperor Ping [1 – 5 AD], the principalities of the Western Regions split up and formed fifty-five kingdoms.
 Wang Mang, after he usurped the Throne [in 9 AD], demoted and changed their kings and marquises.
 Following this, the Western Regions became resentful and rebelled.
 They, therefore, broke off all relations with the Interior [China] and, all together, submitted to the Xiongnu again.

 The Xiongnu collected oppressively heavy taxes and the kingdoms were not able to support their demands.
 In the middle of the Jianwu period [AD 25–56], they each [Shanshan and Yarkand in 38 and 18 kingdoms in 45], sent envoys to ask if they could submit to the Interior [China] and to express their desire for a Protector-General.
 Emperor Guangwu, decided that because the Empire was not yet settled [after a long period of civil war], he had no time for outside affairs and [therefore] finally refused his consent [in 45 AD].

 In the meantime, the Xiongnu became weaker.
 The king of Suoju [Yarkand], named Xian, wiped out several kingdoms.
 After Xian's death [c.
 62 AD], they began to attack and fight each other.
 Xiao Yuan [Tura], Jingjue [Cadota], Ronglu [Niya] and Qiemo [Cherchen] were annexed by Shanshan [the Lop Nur region].
 Qule [south of Keriya] and Pishan [modern Pishan or Guma] were conquered and fully occupied by Yutian [Khotan].
 Yuli [Fukang], Danhuan, Guhu [Dawan Cheng] and Wutanzili were destroyed by Jushi [Turpan and Jimasa]; said kingdoms were subsequently reestablished in later years.

 During the Yongping period [58 – 75 AD], the Northern Xiongnu forced several countries to help them plunder the commanderies and districts of Hexi.
 The gates of the towns stayed shut in broad daylight."

 More particularly, in reference to Kashgar itself, is the following record:

 In the sixteenth Yongping year of Emperor Ming 73, Jian, the king of Qiuci (Kucha), attacked and killed Cheng, the king of Shule (Kashgar).
 Then he appointed the Qiuci (Kucha) Marquis of the Left, Douti, King of Shule (Kashgar).

 In winter 73 AD, the Han sent the Major Ban Chao who captured and bound Douti.
 He appointed Zhong, the son of the elder brother of Cheng, to be king of Shule (Kashgar).
 Zhong later rebelled.
 (Ban) Chao attacked and beheaded him.